Quantum effects on pyrochlore higher-rank U(1) spin liquids: Pinch-line singularities, spin nematics, and connections to oxide materials: Methods

 The self-consistent Gaussian approximation (SCGA), often referred to as the large-${N}$ approximation~\cite{SCGA_Canals_kagome,SCGA_Canals_pyrochlore,lozano-2023}, is a classical approximation where the hard spin-length constraint, $|\bm S_i|^2\equiv S^2$, is replaced by the soft-spin constraint, $\frac{1}{N}\sum_i|\bm S_i|^2\equiv S^2$ with $N$ being the number of spins in the system, where this constraint is satisfied on average.
 To enforce this constraint, we introduce a Lagrange multiplier $\lambda$ which is obtained self-consistently for each temperature

-where the $\varepsilon_m(\bm{q})$ are the eigen energies of the $12\times12$ matrix $J_{ij}$ in Eq.~\eqref{eq:matrix_hamiltonian}.
-The resulting theory yields a Gaussian theory which can be solved exactly and from which all spin correlation functions can be computed from the general correlation function
+where the $\varepsilon_m(\bm{q})$ are the eigenenergies of the $12\times12$ matrix $J_{ij}$ in Eq.~\eqref{eq:matrix_hamiltonian}.
+The resulting theory yields a Gaussian theory that can be solved exactly and from which all spin correlation functions can be computed from the general correlation function

 where the indices $\mu,\nu$ label the sublattice index, while the sub-indices $\alpha,\beta$ label the spin components.
-From this susceptibility, the same observables as in the pf-FRG approach can be straightforwardly computed, including the order parameter correlations and the neutron-scattering structure factors defined above.
+From this susceptibility, the same observables as in the pf-FRG approach can be straightforwardly computed, including the order-parameter correlations and the neutron-scattering structure factors defined above.

 {\bf Data availability} \\ The numerical data shown in the figures and the raw FRG data is available on Zenodo~\cite{gresista_zenodo}. \\